Torres del Paine National Park

 Salar de Atacama (Atacama Salt Flat)

 Huge salt flat situated 55 km.
 South of San Pedro, with its 100 km. long, 80 km. wide and featuring a striking geology, Atacama Salt Flat is Chile's largest salt deposit and represents more than 20% of the World's Lithium reserves.
 The salt lake is fed by the Rio San Pedro and other sources of water coming from the many Andean ravines.
 Its surface is covered by the salt crust that in certain points opens to let small ponds emerge generating an environment where a rich birdlife subsists and develops.
 Another point of great scenic beauty, within the limits of the Salar de Atacama is Laguna Cejar, of emerald waters and whose main characteristic is its high concentration of salt that allows visitors to enjoy a bath floating on its surface.
-Not far are situated the Ojos del Salar, two freshwater small lakes from underground aquifers, with reeds and algae growing on its banks.
-Bathers coming from Laguna Cejar usually plunge here to remove the salt impregnated on their skin.
+Not far away are the Ojos del Salar, two small freshwater lakes fed by underground aquifers, surrounded by reeds and algae along their banks.
+Visitors from Laguna Cejar often come here to rinse off the salt that clings to their skin.

 The Salar de Atacama forms part of the Reserva Nacional Los Flamencos, name that derives from the large number of flamingos and other birds that inhabit and nest in the area.
 Further north, located some 7.5 km. of San Pedro de Atacama, you can visit the Archaeological site of Tulor, whose origin is prior to the Christian era (an estimated antiquity of 2,250- 2,800 years) and its remains, which had been buried beneath the desert sand for long centuries, were discovered in 1956 by the Belgian priest Father Gustavo Le Paige.
 After the finding, subsequent digs have uncovered the original walls of the village.